mseri/doi2bib/README.md

     DESCRIPTION

-        A little CLI tool to get the bibtex entry for a given DOI or arXivID.
+        A little CLI tool to get the bibtex entry for a given DOI, arXiv or PubMed ID.

     OPTIONS

         ID
-            A DOI or an arXiv ID.
+            A DOI, an arXiv ID or a PubMed ID.
 The tool tries to automatically infer what kind of ID you are using.
 You can force the cli to lookup a DOI by using the form 'doi:ID' or an arXiv ID by using the form 'arXiv:ID'.
+            PubMed IDs always start with 'PMC'.

 It will output the bibtex entry, using the published details when possible.